en de

 HR_author_photo_Edibel

 Finding a suitable self-care app can help you manage your emotions effectively.
-There are many apps out there similar to BetterHelp, but what are they?
-We provide the best BetterHelp alternatives in 2023 that could improve your mental health and encourage positive habits.
+There are many apps out there similar to BetterHelp, but what are they and how can they improve your mental health?

 betterhelp alternatives

 Some apps might be effective, while others are only there to get money.
-It’s important to focus your time on therapy services that actually work to reduce your stress.
+It’s important to focus your time on therapy services that actually work to reduce your stress and improve your mental well-being.
 BetterHelp is one good example, but that doesn’t suit everyone’s taste and budget.

-Fortunately, you can discover similar apps that support those with a range of mental health conditions.
-There’s no need to spend lots of money on a subscription, especially if you want to use certain apps in the long term.
+Fortunately, you can discover similar apps that support those with various mental health conditions.
+There’s no need to spend lots of money on a subscription, especially if you want to use certain online therapy apps in the long term.

 4.5